Members

 Director: Jānis Barbars

-Research Coordinator: Jānis Baumanis
+Research Committee Delegate: Jānis Baumanis

 PCH, Luxembourg